- Ambulance Workers

 Do you know someone in your local who you believe should be nominated for this award?
 If so, click here to download the Sisters in Solidarity application form and nominate them today.

 December 6, the National Day of Remembrance and Action on Violence Against Women

 On December 6th, communities across Ontario will gather for vigils, memorials and other ceremonies to mark the National Day of Remembrance and Action on Violence Against Women.

 The majority of CUPE Ontario members are women and we have a proud history, as sisters and brothers, of standing together for the rights of all women.
 In workplaces, we have negotiated contracts containing anti‐harassment language and pay equity provisions.
 We mounted a multi‐year political action campaign to achieve legislation protecting workers from workplace violence and harassment.
 And we are continuing our work to break down barriers to employment equity and to ensure safe workplaces.
 Our history of strong women leaders has built CUPE Ontario and the labour movement into a powerful voice for equality.

 In our communities, we can all help to end the violence.
 Check the list below to find an event in your community.

 International Women's Day:

-The International Women's Day Centenary started on March 8th, 2011, and numerous events took place across Ontario and the world.
-Read about some of these events here
+International Women's Day is March 8th, and numerous events take place across Ontario and around the world.
+Check back closer to the date for more information.

 March 8 is an annual, internationally recognized day that acknowledges and honors the struggles of women in their fight for equality, justice, peace and development.
 It is also a celebration of the progress women have made.
 This date is commemorated at the United Nations and is designated in many countries as a national holiday...(read more about International Women's Day and its importance in our society today)